oottppxx/enigma2/plugins/budweiser/README.md

   closed via the EXIT key.

-The current buffering value can be increased/decreased by using the CHANNEL UP/DOWN keys and the PREV/NEXT keys, respectively (the range is currently 0 to 2000 - beware that a very small value might cause the alternative audio stream not to play).
-Once the buffer value is adjusted, you need to (re)select the source for it to take effect - beware that the audio won't start playing until the buffer is full, which means that for a high value it might take a while (experimentally, a value of a 1000 is about 30 seconds of delay).
+The current buffering value can be increased/decreased by using the CHANNEL UP/DOWN keys (by 100), the PREV/NEXT keys (by 10), and the VOLUME UP/DOWN keys (progressive) - the range is currently 0 to 2000, beware that a very small value might cause the alternative audio stream not to play).
+Once the buffer value is adjusted, you need to (re)select the source for it to take effect - beware that the audio won't start playing until the buffer is full, which means that for a high value it might take a while (experimentally, a value of a 1000 is about 30 seconds of delay, but as the setting is in buffers, it will heavily depend on the stream type).

 The list of alternative audio sources is a simple JSON text file, placed in the /usr/lib/enigma2/Plugins/Extensions/Budweiser/sources.json path.
 Of course the